 But more importantly it's something we create together — with amazing results.
 After all not every partner needs all of our services:

-- API driven, vendor agnostic, data plane agnostic centralised application delivery
+- API driven, vendor agnostic, data plane agnostic centralized application delivery

 - Fully automated deployment, maintenance & monitoring of your applications

-- Tight integration with your devlopment team and your roadmap
+- Tight integration with your development team and your roadmap

 - OEM Hardware development, deployment, certification and logistics

-- Centralised management of security and version control
+- Centralized management of security and version control

 - Flexible contracts with long term commitments to your roadmap